Figs: The Ancient, Delicious, Slightly Weird “Fruit” (That’s Not Actually a Fruit)

 A Figgy History

-Figs have been around forever.
+Figs have been around forever (sort of).

-Seriously, humans were cultivating figs even before wheat or barley.
+Seriously though, people were cultivating figs even before wheat or barley.
 Archaeologists found fig remains in the Jordan Valley dating back over 11,000 years!!
 That’s longer than most crops we know and love today.

 By the time the ancient Egyptians, Greeks, and Romans rolled around, figs were already famous.

 Figs show up in Egyptian tomb paintings, Greek myths (hi, Dionysus), and Roman feasts.
 Pliny the Elder even wrote about figs as a health food, which makes sense, since they’re packed with fiber, minerals, and antioxidants.
+They’re still seen as a health food today it seems like.

 The Romans spread figs all over Europe, and from there they made their way to the Americas.
-Spanish missionaries planted them in California in the 1700s…hence the name “Mission fig.”
+Spanish missionaries planted them in California in the 1700s, hence the name “Mission fig.”

-So… How Do Figs Reproduce?
+How Do Figs Reproduce?

 If you’re fascinated by plant symbiosis, check out my post on glowing plants and bioluminescence, because nature has a knack for crazy partnerships!